TrashMonks/Ereshkigal/README.markdown

             ],
             "roles": [
                 "onboarder"
-            ]
+            ],
+            "channels": "*"
         }
     ]

-As seen in this snippet, each individual rule is given as an object with names `"commands"` and `"roles"`.
+As seen in this snippet, each individual rule is given as an object with names `"commands"`, `"roles"`, and `"channels"`.
 The value of `"commands"` is either an array of strings, representing command names, or the string `"*"`, representing all commands.
 The value of `"roles"` is an array of strings, representing role groups (as defined in the previous section).
+The value of `"channels"` is just like that of `"roles"` but is for channel groups instead, with the exception that `"*"` is a valid value as well.
 Each rule can cover as many commands as needed, and as many role groups as needed.

 In accordance with the design principles of the bot, `"*"` is *not* a valid value for `"roles"`.
-If some command should be executable by anyone, then a role group needs to be defined to encapsulate that.
+If some command should be executable by anyone, then an appropriate role group needs to be defined.

 ### Summary